ShataDg/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 4. As before, using OverlayOutlines and/or the WorkspaceViewer, evaluate segmentation on a few images.
 Where is CellProfiler doing better, and where is Cellpose doing better?
 5. Use the <img src="./TutorialImages/Info.png" width="35"> button to learn more about the different parameters you can pass to Cellpose (we don't offer all of them, but many) - how does tweaking these affect your output?
 How does changing the model you're using, and/or the image you're segmenting?

+### What next?
+Want to know more about modules and plugins?
+1. Read the CellProfiler-plugins paper! https://pubmed.ncbi.nlm.nih.gov/37690102/
+2. Learn how to write CellProfiler modules! https://www.youtube.com/watch?v=fgF_YueM1b8